Aaron-Bopp/TIM/40_Evergreens/What are the differences between evergreen notes and conceptual notes.md

 >
 > <cite>[[Andy Matuschak]]</cite>

 [[Andy Matuschak's Evergreen Notes]] define [[evergreen notes]] as both [concept-oriented](https://notes.andymatuschak.org/z6bci25mVUBNFdVWSrQNKr6u7AZ1jFzfTVbMF) and [atomic](https://notes.andymatuschak.org/z4Rrmh17vMBbauEGnFPTZSK3UmdsGExLRfZz1) but in my vault I have primarily combined these concepts.
-This is partially because I think [[Conceptual note is a better term than atomic note]] but is primarily because [[Conceptual notes vary in size and scope]].
+This is partially because I think that
+[[Conceptual note is a better term than atomic note]], but is primarily because [[Conceptual notes vary in size and scope]].
 I do not think that there is any universal size that you should aim for in [[note writing]].

 I have evolved this to include
 - [[Evergreen notes organize knowledge so that it can grow]]
 - [[Evergreen notes should be constantly integrating new knowledge]]

-[[Conceptual notes]] is an aspect of [[evergreen notes]], but it is something of it's own. #TO/PONDER/ME
+[[Conceptual notes]] is an aspect of [[evergreen notes]], but they aren't synonyms. #TO/PONDER/ME

 ### <hr class="footnote"/>